bzGit06/QNN-dynamics/README.md

 ## File Structure
-The file `RPA_jax.ipynb' contains all numerical simulation with random Pauli ansatz.
-The file `HEA.ipynb' contains dynamics results from simulation with Hardware efficient ansatz.
-The file `HEA_qiskitv2.ipynb' contains experimental results on noisy simulation and IBM Quantum device.
-Code in `qntk_theory.py' were used to calculate analytical average results from Haar ensemble and restricted Haar ensemble.
+The file `RPA_jax.ipynb` contains all numerical simulation with random Pauli ansatz.
+The file `HEA.ipynb` contains dynamics results from simulation with Hardware efficient ansatz.
+The file `HEA_qiskitv2.ipynb` contains experimental results on noisy simulation and IBM Quantum device.
+Code in `qntk_theory.py` were used to calculate analytical average results from Haar ensemble and restricted Haar ensemble.